CleanroomMC/GroovyScript-Docs/docs/groovyscript/mods/botania/entry.md

         name(String)
         ```

     - `#!groovy KnowledgeType`.
 Sets the Knowledge Type required to view the Entry.
 Also determines the color.
+(Default `BotaniaAPI.basicKnowledge`).

         ```groovy
         knowledgeType(KnowledgeType)
         ```

     - `#!groovy List<LexiconPage>`.
 Sets the Pages attached to the Entry.
 Requires greater than or equal to 1.
-(Default `null`).

         ```groovy
         page(LexiconPage)